Marcionism: Teachings

-A primary difference between Marcionites and Gnostics was that the Gnostics based their theology on secret wisdom (as, for example, Valentinius who claimed to receive the secret wisdom from Theudas who received it direct from Paul) of which they claimed to be in possession, whereas Marcion based his theology on the contents of the Letters of Paul and the recorded sayings of Jesus — in other words, an argument from scripture, with Marcion defining what was and was not scripture.
-Also, the Christology of the Marcionites is thought to have been primarily Docetic, denying the human nature of Christ.
-This may have been due to the unwillingness of Marcionites to believe that Jesus was the son of both God the Father and the demiurge.
+A primary difference between Marcionites and Gnostics was that the Gnostics based their theology on secret wisdom (as, for example, Valentinius who claimed to receive the secret wisdom from Theudas who received it directly from Paul) of which they claimed to be in possession.
+In contrast, Marcion based his theology on the contents of the Letters of Paul and the recorded sayings of Jesus—in other words, an argument from scripture, with Marcion defining what was and was not scripture.
+Also, the Christology of the Marcionites is thought to have been primarily Docetic, denying the human nature of Jesus.
+This may have been due to the Marcionites' unwillingness to believe that Jesus was the son of both God the Father and the demiurge.
 Scholars of Early Christianity disagree on whether to classify Marcion as a Gnostic: Adolf von Harnack does not classify Marcion as a Gnostic, whereas G. R. S. Mead does.
 Harnack argued that Marcion was not a Gnostic in the strict sense because Marcion rejected elaborate creation myths, and did not claim to have special revelation or secret knowledge.
-Mead claimed Marcionism makes certain points of contact with Gnosticism in its view that the creator of the material world is not the true deity, rejection of materialism and affirmation of a transcendent, purely good spiritual realm in opposition to the evil physical realm, the belief Jesus was sent by the "True" God to save humanity, the central role of Jesus in revealing the requirements of salvation, the belief Paul had a special place in the transmission of this "wisdom", and its docetism.
+Mead claimed Marcionism makes certain points of contact with Gnosticism in its view that the creator of the material world is not the true deity, rejection of materialism and affirmation of a transcendent, purely good spiritual realm in opposition to the evil physical realm, the belief the "True" God sent Jesus to save humanity, the central role of Jesus in revealing the requirements of salvation, the belief Paul had a special place in the transmission of this "wisdom", and its docetism.
 According to the 1911 Encyclopædia Britannica article on Marcion:

-Marcionism shows the influence of Hellenistic philosophy on Christianity, and presents a moral critique of the Old Testament from the standpoint of Platonism.
+Marcionism shows the influence of Hellenistic philosophy on Christianity and presents a moral critique of the Old Testament from the standpoint of Platonism.
 According to Harnack, the sect may have led other Christians to introduce a formal statement of beliefs into their liturgy (see Creed) and to formulate a canon of authoritative Scripture of their own, thus eventually producing the current canon of the New Testament.

-Marcion is believed to have imposed a severe morality on his followers, some of whom suffered in the persecutions.
-In particular, he refused to re-admit those who recanted their faith under Roman persecution; see also Lapsi (Christian).
+Marcion is believed to have imposed a severe morality on his followers, some of whom suffered in the persecution.
+In particular, he refused to re-admit those who recanted their faith under Roman persecution; see also lapsi.